igerry/ProjectEulerInPython/README.md

-# ProjectEulerInSwift
+# ProjectEulerInPython
-ProjectEuler Solutions in Swift
+ProjectEuler Solutions in Python